-9.11 Use of planning obligations to deliver sites for Gypsies and Travellers and Travelling Showpeople could be explored further by the Council.
-The approach has been used successfully elsewhere.
-Planning obligations to address Traveller requirements on sites other than trailer parks could also be considered.
-However, it is important that, where this approach is adopted, regular monitoring takes place to ensure that the requisite pitches are being made available to, and are being used by, Travellers; enforcement action will be necessary where this is not the case.
+9.13 Use of the Community Infrastructure Levy to contribute towards the delivery of sites for Gypsies and Travellers and Travelling Showpeople could be explored further by the Council.
+It is important that, where this approach is adopted, regular monitoring takes place to ensure that the requisite pitches are being made available to, and are being used by, Travellers; enforcement action will be necessary where this is not the case.